hughesadam87/pyparty/README.rst

 pyparty: Python (py) particles (party)
 ======================================

-``pyparty`` is a library for drawing, labeling, patterning and manipulating particles in 2d images.  ``pyparty`` was built primarily over the excellent image processing library, scikit-image_.
+``pyparty`` is a small library for drawing, labeling, patterning and manipulating particles in 2d images.  ``pyparty`` was built primarily over the excellent image processing library, scikit-image_.